Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 ### 2.3.
 Distribution

-Distribution is the process of handling over new Cryptocommodity units to the community.
+Distribution is the process of handling over new Cryptocommodity units.
+There are 2 targets of distribution:

+- genesis distribution, which refers to token units initially premined to launch the system.
+Includes funding round investors, team and collaborators, liquidty pools and reserves

+- ongoing distribution, which refers to token units ditributed during the system operation, with operation or marketing purposes.

 #### 2.3.1.
-Mechanism
+Ongoing Distribution Mechanism

 There are several distribution schemes that can be applied in different stages of a Cryptocommodity:

+- Rewards on Community Activity

 - Airdrops

 - Giveaway

-- Rewards on Community Activity

-Is probably up to the issuer the selection o the distribution mechanims that he wants to provide but we should acomplish a full database of use cases and recommendations.
+Is probably up to the issuer the selection of the distribution mechanims that he wants to provide but we should acomplish a full database of use cases and recommendations.

-##### 2.3.1.1.
+#### 2.3.2.
 Premined Tokens vs Fair Launch

-#### 2.3.2.
+#### 2.3.3.
 Considerations

-An important reuirement to distribute tokens in a juridiction is that there should not be rules preventing currency utilities, e.g. the Cryptocommodity must be allowed a a payment method i this utility is going to be included.
+An important reuirement to distribute tokens in a jurisdiction is that there should not be rules preventing currency utilities, e.g. the Cryptocommodity must be allowed as a <b>payment method</b>, if this utility is going to be provided.

+Another consideration is to prevent high concentration of token units in some wallets.
+In particular prevent the ocurrence of <b>whales</b> as they can harm the investors experience and the reputation of the Cryptocommodity.
+If possible, the Gini Coefficient must be controlled.
+Preventing whales affects to all stages of distributionm including funding, negotiation.

 ### 2.4.
 DeFi Services